-Lauren Feig, AM ’14, was a part of the SSA’s Violence Prevention and Family Support programs of study and focused on the exploration of protective factors that buffer the impact of peer victimization on aggression; she plans to pursue a doctoral degree to further her studies in human development and looks forward to continuing her work with the Chicago Center for Youth Violence Prevention.
+Lauren Feig, AM ’14, was a part of the Crown Family School Violence Prevention and Family Support programs of study and focused on the exploration of protective factors that buffer the impact of peer victimization on aggression; she plans to pursue a doctoral degree to further her studies in human development and looks forward to continuing her work with the Chicago Center for Youth Violence Prevention.

-Kara Guminski, AM ’13, now complements her skillset as an attorney with her studies as a graduate of the SSA, allowing her to capitalize on both her logical and emotional sides in legal and social advocacy; she is particularly interested in women’s rights and human trafficking and completed her field work with Rape Victim Advocates and Inspiration Corporation.
+Kara Guminski, AM ’13, now complements her skillset as an attorney with her studies as a graduate of the Crown Family School, allowing her to capitalize on both her logical and emotional sides in legal and social advocacy; she is particularly interested in women’s rights and human trafficking and completed her field work with Rape Victim Advocates and Inspiration Corporation.